pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 [:image:1_quick_start/sharing_features/public_link_1.png]

 - **Link Label**: the label of your link; you have a menu displaying all your public links.
-It is easier recognize them with a label)
+It is easier to recognize them with a label)
-- **Link Description**: filled by default with the creation date, this will be displayed in the various public layout seen by the end-user that clicks on the link.
-You can change it to provide a mode adequate description of the content.
+- **Link Description**: filled by default with the creation date, this is displayed in the various public layouts seen by the end-user that clicks on the link.
+You can change this to provide a more adequate description of the content.

 Then, there are 3 different tabs: